 - Always wrap ice or cold pack in a thin protective layer-such as a towel or face cloth.
 This will protect your skin.

 - Some people are sensitive to ice applications and, in some instances, it may cause muscle spasm.
-In these cases, it may be beneficial to use a topical application like Kool n Fit, Biofreeze, Sombra Cool Therapy Pain Relief or a Homeopathic Anti Inflammatory.
-One of my favorites is Joint Relief Roll On and I find it beneficial to always have a bottle of this around.
+In these cases, it may be beneficial to use a topical applications and it is beneficial to always have some around.

 Heat for Low Back Pain Relief

 - If ice or cold therapy does not provide relief after a couple days, use moist heat.